 You only have to look at the faces of the children to know when the Distinguished Clowns are coming down Woodward Avenue!
 They truly are a Parade favorite and shining jewel throughout the season.
 Their colorful costumes and perfectly painted faces bringing smiles and memories to millions is the true message of giving back to the community.

-The 2016 America’s Thanksgiving Parade® presented by Art Van marks the 33nd Anniversary of the Distinguished Clown Corps.
+The 2021 America’s Thanksgiving Parade® presented by Gardner White marks the 38th Anniversary of the Distinguished Clown Corps.
 It all began with business leaders Tom Adams, then chief executive of Campbell-Ewald, and Walter McCarthy, then chief executive of Detroit Edison, who served as the spark in creating a way for leadership to become personally involved with The Parade Company.
 For three decades over 2,000 clowns have touched the hearts of millions as they make their annual appearance – passing out the cherished beads and smiles that create magic and memories for so many.

 The Power Behind The Paint is a documentary short that is a Graduate Masters Thesis Produced and Directed by Lena Antoon at Wayne State University.
-It is a moving story of The Distinguished Clown Corps that are treasure to The Parade Company and America’s Thanksgiving Parade presented by Art Van in Detroit, Michigan.
+It is a moving story of The Distinguished Clown Corps that are a treasure to The Parade Company and America’s Thanksgiving Parade presented by Gardner-White in Detroit, Michigan.
 Check out the video on YouTube here!